AVEVA/CONNECT-data-services-developer-docs/content/aveva-cnnxt/cnnxt-mgmt/user-access-adh.md

 uid: user-access-cnnxt
 ---

-# Overview of user and access management in AVEVA™ Connect
+# Overview of user and access management

 As an Administrator, you set up users and control access to AVEVA™ Data Hub in AVEVA™ Connect.
-The following initial set up tasks must be performed in AVEVA™ Connect before users can access and use AVEVA™ services:
+The following administrative tasks must be performed in AVEVA™ Connect before users can access and use AVEVA™ Data Hub:

 - Create new users for an account